Houston Tow Truck Attorney

 - Make a note of the identifying information which tow truck drivers must legally display on the side of their vehicle.
 This includes the permit holder’s name, the permit holder’s publicly listed phone number, the permit holder’s city and state, and; the permit number for the tow truck.

 Being in an accident with a wrecker can be very frightening.
 It can be easy to forget important things that need to be done.
 Try to remain calm.
 Once the police arrive, you can obtain an incident report number from the investigating officer.
-After you have attended to your medical needs and are in a stable situation, contact a Houston truck accident attorney for a free consultation.
+After you have attended to your medical needs and are in a stable situation, contact our truck accident attorneys for a free consultation.

 Types of Wreckers